StudAI Foundry 2026

 ₹20,000

 In addition to cash prizes, all participants receive certificates.
 Winners receive trophies, swag kits, and cloud/tool credits.
 Total prize pool: ₹1,00,000.
+Finalists also get the exclusive opportunity to pitch at the Startup Singam show on Vijay TV — a chance to turn their hackathon project into a real startup with national TV exposure and investor access.

 09 — Contact